 Generates consumer impact directly or indirectly.
 Click or tap here to enter text.

-Generates or impacts information reported in financial statements.
+Generates or impacts information reported in financial statements either directly or indirectly.
 Click or tap here to enter text.

 Generates or impacts risk and or control assessment.
 Click or tap here to enter text.

-Discuss the development, testing and implementation of AI systems that differ from established IT system and data handling protocols.
+Discuss the development, testing, and implementation of AI systems that the Company has implemented.
+If appropriate, include details regarding where any systems differ from established IT systems and data handling protocols.
 Discuss the basis for deviation from established practices.
 Click or tap here to enter text.

 Provide the policy and discuss the use and oversight of AI system vendors, model design and testing: